 • Children: Approximately $3 USD

-Pro tip for the Moussa Castle Lebanon story: Carry small denominations of USD or ample Lebanese Lira cash.
-Credit cards may not be accepted when visiting the Moussa Castle Lebanon story.
+Pro Tip: Carry small denominations of USD or ample Lebanon currency.
+Credit cards may not be accepted at the ticket booth, so cash is essential.

 • Summer (May-October): Daily, 9:00 AM – 6:00 PM